How to Enable Desktop Stickers in Windows 11

 Prerequisites and Compatibility

-This feature is currently hidden.
-You’ll typically find this available if you’re part of the Microsoft Insider Preview program on build 25162 or a later version.
-It’s not supported on Windows 11 SE or when you’re using a slideshow background.
-If you use a slideshow, the stickers feature will be disabled.
+Desktop stickers are currently hidden.
+You'll typically find desktop stickers available if you're part of the Microsoft Insider Preview program on build 25162 or a later version.
+Desktop stickers are not supported on Windows 11 SE or when you are using a slideshow background.
+If you use a slideshow background, the stickers feature will be disabled.

 How to Enable Desktop Stickers via Registry Editor